apocas/restai/README.md

 - **Vectorstore**: There are two vectorstores supported: `Chroma` and `Redis`
 - **Search**: It features an embeddings search and score evaluator, which allows you to evaluate the quality of your embeddings and simulate the RAG process before the LLM.
 - **Loaders**: You may use any loader supported by llamaindex.
-- **Sandboxed mode**: RAG Projects have "sandboxed" mode, which means that a locked default answer will be given when there aren't embeddings for the provided question.
+- **Sandboxed mode**: RAG agents (projects) have "sandboxed" mode, which means that a locked default answer will be given when there aren't embeddings for the provided question.
 This is useful for chatbots, where you want to provide a default answer when the LLM doesn't know how to answer the question, reduncing hallucination.

 ### RAGSQL